mas-bandwidth/udp/006/README.md

 # 006

-Increase to batches of 1000, increase timeout to 10 sec, reduce copies and don't use channels.
+Increase to batches of 1000, don't use channels, and reduce copies.

 To run: